This e-learning tool will help you learn about the handling of museum objects.

 This e-learning tool will help you learn about the packing of museum objects for storage.

 This e-learning tool will help you learn about the packing of museum objects for moving.
-It covers: Assessing the object Assessing the move Basic packing Risk management in transit Clicking on the link will take you to the resource on the Museum of London website.

 The procedural manual is a widely recognised device for expressing and communicating a museum’s policy and practice.
 It should include reference to the standards the museum uses for collecting information about museum objects.
 The resource describes how to develop and maintain a procedural manual, and what it might contain.